 I think every year I say I will read a certain number of books, then I end up accomplishing 1% of my goal.
 Last year, I read 3 books, which is better than the previous year I think, but who knows.
 I do like to justify this lack of reading books by pointing out I read articles in magazines, newspaper articles, and other random things.
 However, reading books is important.
 I was so bad I barely listened to any audio books too and I have an audible account just sitting around.
 Figuring out when and how I was going to read is the biggest issue.

 Now I said that I found stock photography websites to post things, but with COVID, somehow my practicing and using my DSLR didn’t happen as much.
 I somehow hit a creative wall with my camera.
 I found myself using my iPhone more than anything, plus doing things on photoshop and lightroom.
 I also decided I want a new camera, but a new camera isn’t cheap, especially when I want a pro model.
 I’m going to figure this one out, so I can get better and product some amazing things in 2021 and beyond.

 These are just some of the highlights of things that I feel could’ve gone better and did go well in 2020.
 Some of these things might not seem all that good or bad, but I prefer to not complain about how I couldn’t travel.
-Though I will mention I was supposed to go back to Germany in April, but of course that was totally cancelled.
+Though I will mention I was supposed to go back to Germany in April, but of course that was totally canceled.
 I can say I’m happy to say I did get refunded back for that flight.
-THis was after I had to reschedule it from another date originally that wasn’t going to happen.
+This was after I had to reschedule it from another date originally that wasn’t going to happen.
 Getting the refund back was the best thing that could’ve happened.
 Especially after I was saying how happy I was to be financially stable and all.